edgarronda/Actividad1/README.md

-Actividad1
+Seguridad Diaria - Mobile
 ==========

-Random desing is a personal project, creating an mobile-first website for www.seguridaddiaria.com.
+This is a personal project, creating an mobile-first website for www.seguridaddiaria.com.
 I decided to do something about it this weekend.